Laviusntk/Learn/Useability Evaluation.md

 Figure 1: Lecturer usecase

-Figure 1 shows the user interface needs of the application for Lecturers.
+Figure 1 shows the user interface needs of lecturers from the application.
 Lectures must be able to create a course folder/repository, add participants to the course for authorization purposes, upload/add resources to the course and browsing aswell as downloading resources.
 For lecturers to have access to the repository they must be logged in for authentication.